 What is a declaration of trust?

 A declaration of trust is an important document in which ‘trustees’ are appointed to hold property for ‘beneficiaries’.
-It appoints people as trustees who are ‘trusted’ to act in an appropriate manner and always in the interests of the beneficiaries and is governed by The Trustee Act 2000.
+It appoints people as trustees who are ‘trusted’ to act in an appropriate manner and always in the interests of the beneficiaries.
+Declarations of trusts are governed by The Trustee Act 2000.

 What is a trustee?